calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 }
 ```

 If for some reason, the application needs to directly read from the RX unified buffer "get direct" macros are also generated for each signal.
-Those macros follow the go by the name CAN\_NWID\_get\_direct\_SIGNALNAME.
+Those macros follow the go by the name CAN\_NWID\_NODEID\_get\_direct\_SIGNALNAME.

 The "get direct" macros do operate directly over the RX unified buffer and do not have any protection related to *critical sections*, etc. Hence, is responsibility of the application to properly make use of these macros in order to avoid data corruption.
 More details and examples for these macros can be found in section "[Signals Direct Access Macros](#Signals-Direct-Access-Macros)".